Norwegian has announced that renowned aviation entrepreneur and pioneer Sir Freddie Laker will become its latest British tail fin hero.

 “Norwegian continue to see huge growth in our transatlantic flights but we are standing on the shoulders of giants like Sir Freddie Laker who first pioneered the idea that travel should be affordable for all.

 “Millions of passengers around the world owe a huge debt to Laker who first opened the door to the affordable fares we all now enjoy.
-We are honoured to have Sir Freddie as one of our tail fin heroes and it is especially fitting that he will be the first face on our brand new MAX aircraft serving new transatlantic routes between the UK, Europe and the US this summer.”
+We are honored to have Sir Freddie as one of our tail fin heroes and it is especially fitting that he will be the first face on our brand new MAX aircraft serving new transatlantic routes between the UK, Europe and the US this summer.”

 Freddie Laker Jr, himself a leading entrepreneur in the tech sector, said:

 “Norwegian is dedicated to bringing high quality and affordable air travel to everyday people – I have even heard Norwegian’s CEO, Bjorn, described as the “Freddie of the Fjords”!
-The spirit of Laker Skytrain carries on with Norwegian and I know my father would be honoured by this recognition.”
+The spirit of Laker Skytrain carries on with Norwegian and I know my father would be honored by this recognition.”

 Norwegian currently operates from four UK airports (London Gatwick, Birmingham, Manchester and Edinburgh) with new transatlantic services also starting this summer from Belfast, together with Cork, Shannon and Dublin in Ireland.